Skip to content

 Compliance and Evidence

 This approach aligns with CIS Benchmarks where applicable and documents deviations where the embedded operating system or device role requires a different implementation.
+Deviations must be recorded with a compensating control and approved through the RansNet security governance process.

 Onboarding Hardening Checklist